The extreme Coronavirus is spreading throughout the world.

 Understanding Health’s Social Determinants

-Social determinants of health affect a broad range of health outcomes, risks, and overall quality of life in the community in which people are born, live, research, function, play, worship, and age.
+Social determinants of health affect a broad range of health outcomes, risks, and overall quality of life in the community where people are born, live, research, function, play, worship, and age.

 Healthcare providers and public health experts used social media extensively for health advice and disease prevention based on these determinants.